unmaya/Girder/README.md

 main.content {
 	article { @include(two-thirds); }
 	aside {
-		@include(one-third);
+		@include(third);
 		background: #ddd;
 	}
 }
 ```
 # Installation / Requirements
-Copy the Sass folder from this Repo. or [Download all the example files](http://comfypixel.com/Girder/Girder_example_files_v04.zip).
+Copy the Sass folder from this Repo. or [Download all the example files](http://comfypixel.com/Girder/Girder_example_files_v05.zip).
 You only need two things, the main settings file and the modules folder (everything else is optional):

 *	**girder.scss**
 *	**/girder_modules/**